Class Dismissed: How TV Frames the Working Class

 The total runtime of Class Dismissed: How TV Frames the Working Class is 62 minutes (1h 2m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.5/10, and global collection metrics, Class Dismissed: How TV Frames the Working Class stands as a challenging project for the creators.
-It remains an essential piece of the 2005 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.5/10, and global performance metrics, Class Dismissed: How TV Frames the Working Class is classified as a AVERAGE.
+It remains an essential part of the 2005 cinematic calendar.

 Frequently Asked Questions